forfudan/MojoMiji/src/docs/advanced/simd.md

 # Data type - SIMD

-Although SIMD is considered a "small" struct and are on the stack, I still make a separate chapter for it because there is not a counterpart in Python.
-It is also not a built-in type in many other programming languages.
-However, Mojo includes this type as a fundamental numerical type and makes it built-in.
+Although SIMD is considered a "small" struct and is, perhaps, the most fundamental data type in Mojo, I still make a separate chapter for it and put it in the "advanced" part.
+This is because there is not a counterpart of SIMD in Python and it is even not a built-in type for many other programming languages.
+Luckily, Mojo includes this type as a fundamental numerical type and makes it built-in.
 This type helps Mojo to achieve high performance in numerical computing, especially in vectorized operations.

 [[toc]]